Skip to Content

 In Brave, you can import your passwords through a CSV file and keep them in one place.

-Privacy battle: Google Chrome vs. Brave
+Privacy battle: Google Chrome versus Brave

 Search engines